Core Web Vitals

 - First Input Delay, FID: measures interactivity.
 The time it takes before the user can provide input.
 Should be under 100ms.

 - Cumulative Layout Shift, CLS: measures visual stability.
-The layout should be as visually stable and keep a CLS of less than 0.1.
+The layout should be visually stable and keep a CLS of less than 0.1.